grain-lang/grain-lang.org/src/stdlib/sys/file.md

 Parameters:

-- *workingDirectory:* The directory in which path resolution starts
+- *fd:* The file descriptor of the directory in which path resolution starts
 - *path:* The path to the new directory

 ### File.**pathFilestats**